 • You may open a basic graphical desktop for X11 applications.

-• You may open a Jupyter Lab instance and connect to it through your browser.
+• You may open a Jupyter Lab instance and connect to it through your browser, although use of JupyterHub is recommended instead.

-• You can run ecinteractive from any Atos HPCF complex, Red Hat Linux VDI.
+• You can run ecinteractive from any Atos HPCF complex, ECS, and Red Hat Linux VDI.
 You may also copy the script to your end user device and use it from there.
 It should work from Linux, Mac, or WSL under windows, and requires the Teleport tsh client to be installed and configured.

 $ ecinteractive -h